 The next Fairfax General Municipal Election will be held Tuesday, November 3, 2020, when the voters of the Town of Fairfax will elect three members to the Town Council, a Town Clerk and Town Treasurer, each for a 4-year term.

 You must be a registered Fairfax Voter at the time nomination papers are issued, to be eligible to run for office.
-You can register or confirm that you are registered by contacting the Marin County Elections Office. https://www.marincounty.org/depts/rv
+You can register or confirm that you are registered by contacting the Marin County Elections Office: https://www.marincounty.org/depts/rv

-Nomination papers for eligible candidates interested in filing for office are available from the Town Clerk’s Office beginning Monday, July 13, 2020, during regular business hours.
+Nomination papers for eligible candidates interested in filing for office are available from the Town Clerk beginning Monday, July 13, 2020.
 The deadline to file the papers with the Town Clerk is 5:00 p.m.
-Friday, August 7, 2020, unless an incumbent fails to file, in which case there will be a 5-day extension period to 5:00 p.m.
-Wednesday, August 12, 2020.
+Friday, August 7, 2020, unless an incumbent fails to file, in which case there will be a 5-day extension period to 5:00 p.m. on Wednesday, August 12, 2020.
 Please contact the Town Clerk to schedule an appointment to obtain and file nomination papers.

 The FPPC (Fair Political Practices Commission) mandates the campaign filing requirements for local candidates.
 The Town Clerk serves as the filing officer for local campaign disclosure statements.
 Candidates are required to disclose certain economic interests, and must file periodic campaign reports.
 Failure to file appropriate statements and reports can result in criminal, civil, or administrative penalties.
-Failure to file within prescribed deadlines can also lead to monetary filing penalties for each day a statement is late.
+Failure to file within prescribed deadlines can also lead to monetary penalties for each day a statement is late.
 The appropriate forms may be obtained from either the Town Clerk’s Office or the FPPC website.

 - Candidate Intention Statement (Form 501)